fpereiro/proof/notes.md

    - 2arg e and 1arg e are not called by other functions.
    - 3arg e1 is for internal use of 3arg e, and 1arg e1 is for internal use of 1arg e.

-1arg e (taken as a whole together with 1arg e1)
+1arg e:
    1) go to the leftmost of the tape
    2) go right, erasing all E-squares from left to right
    3) until it finds the first blank E-square.

-3arg e (taken as a whole with 3arg e1 and f)
+3arg e:
    1) go to the leftmost of the tape
    2) go right until finding either the 3arg or two blanks in a row.
-   3-1) if it finds the 3rd argument, delete it and -> 1arg.
+   3-1) if it finds 3arg, delete it and -> 1arg.
    3-2) if it finds two blanks in a row, advance one more position and -> 2arg.

-2arg e (taken as a whole with 3arg e)
+2arg e:
    1) go to the leftmost of the tape
-   2) go right until finding either the 3arg or two blanks in a row 3-1) if it finds the 3rd argument, delete it and 2arg e will be called again with the same arguments.
+   2) go right until finding either the 3arg or two blanks in a row 3-1) if it finds 3arg, delete it and 2arg e will be called again with the same arguments.
    3-2) if it finds two blanks in a row, advance one more position and -> 2arg.

 Note: while 3arg e deletes only the first 3arg it sees, 2arg e will delete all such symbols from the tape until two blanks are found.